Population Characteristics

 Population of Pickle Lake by Ethnicity and Origin

 The population of Pickle Lake is quite diverse, which contributes to the town's vibrant cultural landscape.
 Pickle Lake is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are Ojibway, which accounts for 31.25% of the total population, followed by English (15.00%), North American Indigenous (13.75%), Scottish (10.00%), and German (10.00%).
+The top 5 ethnicities and origins in Pickle Lake are Ojibway, which accounts for 31.25% of the total population, followed by English (15.00%), North American Indigenous (13.75%), Scottish (10.00%), and German (10.00%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |